AndiSwiss/fhnw-ios-clock/README.md

 - Conforms to the MVVM principle
 - Has some animations included:
   - Starting animation from time 0:00:00
-  - Smooth transition to new watch hand position
+  - Smooth transition to new watch hand position *(see 'Problems' below)*
 - Provides adopted landscape views according this [guide](https://www.hackingwithswift.com/quick-start/swiftui/how-to-create-different-layouts-using-size-classes) from HackingWithSwift: Using a vertical layout if the `horizontalSizeClass == .compact`.
 For different devices, this will evaluate to different results.
 Examples (see also various screenshots at the end of this README):
   - iPhone 13 Pro Max: **only** in `.compact` when in Portrait mode
   - iPhone13: **always** in `.compact`